konveyor/enhancements/enhancements/kantra/multiple-inputs/README.md

 It would be nice to generate static-report after each input application analysis completion to have some static-report available before finishing all inputs or for a case that analysis crash or an unexpected termination.

 When analysis of one of inputs fails, kantra will stop its execution.
 Potential following inputs will not be analyzed (however static report and results generated before the failure will be kept).

+The analyze loop over multiple inputs might re-create provider containers, volumes etc. which introdudes some inefficiency, however allows easier maintenance of the codebase in future kantra development.

 ### Limitations